Griffins Mills Presbyterian Church

 Griffins Mills Presbyterian Church is located in the town of Aurora at 1807 Mill Road, West Falls, New York, 14170 in the hamlet of Griffins Mills.
-The church is part of the Presbytery of Western New York which is one of twenty-two presbyteries in the Synod of the Northeast.
+The church is part of the Presbytery of Western New York which is part of the Synod of the Northeast, a regional body of the Presbyterian Church (USA).
 Griffins Mills Church is one of the oldest active churches in Erie County.

 History

 Rev. John Spencer, minister and evangelist

 Rev. John Spencer was a wandering evangelist that is credited with organizing 28 churches and the probable founding of 30 others.
 Spencer was born in 1758, served as a lieutenant in Capt.
 Peter Van Rensselaer's Company; Col. Marinus Willet's Reg’t, New York Levies and was a veteran of many battles in the Revolutionary War, including Bunker Hill.
 Afterwards, he came home to Spencertown to start his life as a farmer and husband, and then moved to Fort Dayton near what is now known as Herkimer, New York.
 Around 1804, after studying for the ministry, he sold his farm and moved his wife, Rebecca, and 8 children over three hundred miles west through the wilderness of western New York to a newly settled town of Sheridan in Chautauqua County.
 He conducted the first religious meeting in the town in 1807.

 Besides establishing a homestead and farm, he received a small annual salary of $300 from the Northern Associated Presbytery of New York for tending to the religious needs of the people in the area.
 He is credited with starting churches from the Pennsylvania state line, to Alden and Lancaster to the north and as far east as Olean.
 Rev. John Spencer died in 1826 and is buried in a part of ground contributed by him from his farm to the town of Sheridan for burial purposes.